CDSMOpen/coffeescript-style-guide/README.md

 ## Comments

 If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.

-(Ideally, improve the code to obviate the need for the comment, and delete the comment entirely.)
+Aim to avoid obvious comments that run between lines of code, prever a comment that discribes a method or a comment that describes a block of code instead of describing each line in turn.

 The first word of the comment should be capitalized, unless the first word is an identifier that begins with a lower-case letter.